szhan/szhan/README.md

 ## Hi there 👋

-I'm an NDPH Intermediate Fellow at the University of Oxford studying the evolutionary, ecological, and epidemiological dynamics of pathogens.
-I use a variety of approaches, methods, and tools from genomics, population genetics, phylogenetics, and community ecology.
-I develop novel computational methodologies and apply them to large-scale publicly available genomic datasets and novel datasets collected through collaborations.
+I'm an NDPH Intermediate Fellow at the University of Oxford.
+I study the evolutionary, ecological, and epidemiological dynamics of pathogens using a variety of approaches, methods, and tools from genomics, population genetics, phylogenetics, and community ecology.
+My work involves developing novel computational methodologies and applying them to large-scale genomic datasets which are publicly available or generated through collaborations.

+#### Ancestral recombination graphs
+#### Phylogenetic tools and methods
+#### Chromosomal evolution in plants
+#### Community ecology of extremophilic algae

 <!--
 **szhan/szhan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.